-Our Class A Common Stock is listed on the Nasdaq Stock Market ("Nasdaq") under the symbol "PIII".
-On November 7, 2023, the closing sale price of our Class A Common Stock was \$1.42 per share.
+Our Class A Common Stock is listed on the Nasdaq Stock Market ("Nasdaq") under the symbol "PIII" and our warrants are listed on Nasdaq under the symbol "PIIIW".
+On November 7, 2023, the closing sale price of our Class A Common Stock was \$1.42 per share and the closing price of our warrants was \$0.13 per warrant.

-INVESTING IN OUR SECURITIES INVOLVES RISKS THAT ARE DESCRIBED IN THE "RISK FACTORS" SECTION BEGINNING ON PAGE 4 OF THE PROSPECTUS.
+INVESTING IN OUR SECURITIES INVOLVES RISKS THAT ARE DESCRIBED IN THE "RISK FACTORS" SECTION BEGINNING ON PAGE 7 OF THE PROSPECTUS.